runeSal/OPTI-G/README.md

 # OPTI-G
-This is an optimization program for G-code, and this is done by reorder the cuts, to minimize the path distance between them.
+This is an optimization program for G-code, and this is done by reorder the cuts, to minimize the distance between them.
 Use it entirely at your own risk!
 It can still contain bugs!

 ## The program: